Questions About Play Therapy in Houston | Houston Play Therapy FAQ

 3. Do you tell kids how to play or what to do?

-Usually, kids are in charge of what they play in a counseling session.
-Sometimes, a play therapist might have a game or activity to help the child in their progress, but even then, the child is able to express themselves (or not!) as they’d like to.
-Play therapy is a place designed to be for kids to lead and adults to follow.
+• In more structured therapy, the play therapist might guide with a specific game or activity to help the child in their progress, but even then, the child is able to express themselves (or not!) as they’d like to.

 4. It sounds like nothing “real” is happening in a play therapy session.
 Why should I bring my child to them?